Getting started

 To be productive with Plain, you should already be familiar with a few things:

 This project is too new to really teach any of these concepts.
-There's no harm in opening a Codespace and messing around, but you aren't going to find a lot of help here if you get stuck.
+There's no harm in cloning a starter kit and messing around, but you aren't going to find a lot of help here if you get stuck.

 Starter kits

-All of the starter kits use Poetry for package management.
-If you don't like Poetry, you can either use the starter and replace it, or just do a manual install from scratch.
+All of the starter kits use uv for package management.
+If you don't like uv, you can either use the starter and replace it, or just do a manual install from scratch.

 App starter kit